CrayLabs/SmartDashboard/doc/overview.rst

 ``Experiment Overview:`` This tab is where configuration information, statuses, and logs are located for each launched entity of the experiment.
-The ``Experiment`` section displays configuaration information for the overall experiment.
+The ``Experiment`` section displays configuration information for the overall experiment and its logs.
 In the ``Applications`` section, also known as SmartSim ``Models``, select a launched application to see its status, what it was configured with, and its logs.
 The ``Orchestrators`` section also provides configuration and status information, as well as logs per shard for a selected orchestrator.